MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera.md

 # Install R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

+Microsoft R Server installation on CDH is enhanced in 9.1.0 in two important ways.
+First, instead of using pre-built parcels downloaded from Microsoft, you can generate your own parcel using a new generate_mrs_parcel.sh script.
+Secondly, we added support for Custom Service Descriptors (CSDs).
+You can now deploy, configure, and monitor R Server in CDH as a managed service in Cloudera Manager.

-Microsoft R Server installation on CDH is enhanced in 9.1.0.
-If you have prior experience installing R Server on CDH, please review our updated installation instructions to learn about the new workflow.
+If you have prior experience installing R Server on CDH, the new workflow consists of the following steps:

++ Download and unpack the R Server distribution for Hadoop using the instructions in this article.
++ Run the generate_mrs_parcel.sh script to create a parcel file.
++ Deploy the parcel.
++ Deploy the CSD
++ Activate R Server in Cloudera Manager.

+## Download and unpack the MRS distribution

+TBD

 ## Feature installation restrictions

 R Server includes two packages, `MicrosoftML` and `mrsdeploy`, that either cannot be included in the parcel, or included only if the underlying operating system is a specific platform and version.

-+ `MicrosoftML` can be included in the parcel if the underlying operating system is CentOS/RHEL 7.x.
++ `MicrosoftML` is conditionally available.
+The package can be included in the parcel if the underlying operating system is CentOS/RHEL 7.x.
 If CDH runs on any other operating system, such as Ubuntu or SUSE, the `MicrosoftML` package cannot be included.

-+ `mrsdeploy` is always excluded in a parcel installation.
++ `mrsdeploy` is excluded from a parcel installation.
 This package has a .NET Core dependency and cannot be added to a parcel.

 The workaround is to perform a manual installation of individual packages.
-For instructions, see TBD.
+For instructions, see [Manual package installation](rserver-hadoop-manual-package.md).

 ## See Also